Moths of North Carolina

 Habitats and Life History

-Larval Host Plants: Larvae are reported to feed on Senecio species (Robinson et al., 2010), but this is erroneous and may reflect confusion with closely related forms such as P. birdi.
-Instead, this species feeds on various plants in the Apiaceae (carrot) family, including Spotted Water-hemlock (Cicuta maculata), Purple-stem Angelica (Angelica atropurpurea), and Hemlock Water-parsnip (Sium suave). - View
+Larval Host Plants: Larvae are reported to feed on Senecio species (Robinson et al., 2010), but this is probably erroneous and may reflect confusion with closely related forms such as P. birdi.
+Instead, this species appears to feed on various plants in the Apiaceae (carrot) family, including Spotted Water-hemlock (Cicuta maculata), Purple-stem Angelica (Angelica atropurpurea), and Hemlock Water-parsnip (Sium suave). - View

 Wikipedia